ghga-de/nf-platypusindelcalling/docs/usage.md

 Filtering is only applied into the samples without control!

 - --filter_exac           : Filter or not by ExAC
 - --filter_evs            : Filter or not by EVS
 - --filter_1kgenomes      : Filter or not by 1KGENOMES
+- --filter_gnomad_genomes : Filter or not by gnomad GENOMES
-- --filter_recurrance   : Filter or not by RECURRANCE
+- --filter_gnomad_exomes  : Filter or not by gnomad EXOMES
 - --filter_localcontrol   : Filter or not by LOCAL CONTROL
 - --filter_non_clinic     : Filter or not by dbSNP
 - --crit_exac_maxmaf      : Max MAF for ExAC
 - --crit_evs_maxmaf       : Max MAF for EVC
 - --crit_1kgenomes_maxmaf : Max MAF for 1KGENOMES
-- --crit_recurrance     : Value for RECURRANCE
 - --crit_localcontrol_maxmaf : Max MAF for LOCAL CONTROL
+- --crit_gnomad_exomes_maxmaf: Max MAF for gnomad GENOMES
+- --crit_gnomad_exomes_maxmaf: Max MAF for gnomad EXOMES

 **2. Indel Extraction Options:**